 - the Mayor of London - and a separately elected Assembly - the London Assembly.
 Visit their website.

-The remit of Her Majesty’s Courts Service is to deliver justice effectively and efficiently to the public.
+The remit of Her Majesty’s Courts and Tribunals Service is to deliver justice effectively and efficiently to the public.
 It is responsible for managing

 the magistrates' courts, the Crown Court, county courts, the High Court and Court of Appeal in England and Wales.
 Visit their website.